 “Ferruginous” means reddish-brown or rust colored, but ferruginous tiger crane fly is more often described as orange in color.
 It is distinguished from other crane flies by the body color, the antennae that are entirely black except for the first two segments, and by a black spot at each end of a groove across the thorax.

-Wasp mantidfly (Climaciella brunnea) is a large wasp mimic.
+Brown wasp mantidfly (Climaciella brunnea) is a large wasp mimic.
 It occurs across the United States, in adjacent Canadian provinces, and in Mexico and Central America.
 It is widespread but considered scarce.

 With its mantid-like front legs wasp mantidfly looks similar to a praying mantis but it is not even closely related.
 This is an example of convergent evolution, where unrelated organisms, adapting to similar environments, independently evolve similar characteristics.
 It also looks similar to a paper wasp.
 This is an example of Batesian mimicry, making it look like another species that is unpalatable or dangerous to potential predators.